laravel/laravel/laravel/documentation/validation.md

 Great!
 Now our custom message will be used anytime a required validation check fails.
 But, what is this **:attribute** stuff in our message?
 To make your life easier, the Validator class will replace the **:attribute** place-holder with the actual name of the attribute!
 It will even remove underscores from the attribute name.

+However, if you want to replace raw attribute name with something more reader friendly, you have two options:

+1. You may put attribute name with its description to the validation language file under `attributes` key.
+   All attributes descriptions in error messages with same name will be replaced site-wide.

+2. Sometimes, you do not want to change attribute description globally.
+   For example, attribute with name 'title' may has different meaning in different situations.
+   If it is your case, use `attributes` key of `$messages` argument.
+It is an array with same functionality as its analogue in the validation language file.

 You may also use the **:other**, **:size**, **:min**, **:max**, and **:values** place-holders when constructing your error messages:

 #### Other validation message place-holders: